Delphi-BFT/tool/README.md

 to start an experiment you have to pass an experiment description file to the orchestrator.
 For BFT-SMaRt experiments see example/example.yaml.

+NOTE: If you are planning on using example.yaml, change the experimentsDirectory as it is pointing to my root in the VM

+example:

+`node orchestrator.js example/example.yaml`

 # If you want to make a connector for another protocol